 - This event has passed.

-The Wild Bird Day is an initiative started in 2018 by Bird Count India along with its various partners.
-It is a day-long birding event celebrated across the country to observe as many birds as we can and list them on eBird.org/india
+Wild Bird Day is an initiative started in 2018 by Bird Count India along with its various partners.
+It is a day-long birding event celebrated across the country to observe as many birds as you can and list them on eBird.org/india

 Anywhere in the country

-You don’t need to be a bird expert, or go out all day long.
+You don’t need to be an expert, or go out all day long.
 You can report birds from anywhere in the world—even 10 minutes in your backyard will help.

 Keeping the pandemic in mind, please be careful if you are planning any outdoor birding trips.
 Please do follow local health guidelines, and bird mindfully.
 You can continue watching birds from home and still participate in Wild Bird Day!